csc301-winter-2021/team-project-4-labmotus/deliverable-1/planning.md

 We are planning to build a telehealth platform to allow physiotherapists to provide remote care augmented with automatically computed accurate patient range-of-motion data.

 There are many pitfalls for the remote assessment and treatment of musculoskeletal disorder patients by clinicians.
 Given that many patients do not follow the treatment plan given to them, as well as the difficulty in determining a patient’s progress through basic video software, the recovery process often ends up being prolonged.
-To this end, we are building a web app allowing patients to upload video of their movement and allowing clinicians to remotely view automated motion analysis of their patients.
+To this end, we are building a web app allowing patients to upload videos of their movement and allowing clinicians to remotely view automated motion analysis of their patients.

 On the website, the patient is guided through recording poses and movements a physiotherapist would be interested in analyzing.
 Once the patient is done, the video is analyzed on our cloud.
 The results are saved on the cloud, and can then be viewed by the patient’s therapist.

-The clinician is able to see a list of their patients, and each of their motion analysis reports.
+The clinician can see a list of their patients, and each of their motion analysis reports.
 Reports for individual video uploads are available, as well as a per-patient report showing the evolution of the patient’s movement over the duration of treatment.
 In addition, they can choose to view only what the cloud has labelled as irregular results, making the clinician workflow easier and more efficient.

 ***